cpina/ace-it-presentation/contents-python-django-en.md

 - Download data (ice images, weather models) for the scientists

 --
-- Help scientists connecting different equipment (like snow flake counter)
+- Help scientists to connect different equipment (like snow flake counter)

 --
 - Fix a winch (software part)